crev-dev/cargo-crev/cargo-crev/src/doc/trust.md

 -----END CREV TRUST-----
 ```

-Identity `FYlr8YoYGVvDwHQxqEIs89reKKDy-oWisoO0qXXEfHE` trusts identity `YWfa4SGgcW87fIT88uCkkrsRgIbWiGOOYmBbA1AtnKA` on trust level
+Identity `FYlr8YoYGVvDwHQxqEIs89reKKDy-oWisoO0qXXEfHE` trusts identity `YWfa4SGgcW87fIT88uCkkrsRgIbWiGOOYmBbA1AtnKA`.
-Most importantly *trust proofs* include trust level information (`trust` field).
+Notably, *trust proofs* include trust level information (`trust` field).

-It's important to remember that WoT in `crev` is personal (subjective) and is calculated from all the available
-*trust proofs*.
+`cargo-crev` builds WoT from  from all the available *trust proofs*, and calculates a personal *trust set* from it.

-When calculating WoT, `crev` recursively traverses the graph from the root identity, using *trust proofs* as nodes.
+When calculating the *trust set*, `crev` recursively traverses the graph from the given root identity.
 This makes *trust* transitive.

 The root identity is typically the current identity of the user,
 but can be specified arbitrarily with the `--for-id` argument.